 Travel Vaccines and Advice for Myanmar (Burma)

-Myanmar, also known as Myanmar, is a small country located near Thailand in Southeast Asia.
+Myanmar, also known as Burma, is a small country located near Thailand in Southeast Asia.

 Top destinations for visitors include the Shwedagon Paya, a golden temple believed to hold relics from Buddha.
 Inle Lake, a large picturesque lake region is another tourist hot spot.
 The Ananda Pahto, one of the many notable temples in the Bagan region is a must-see as well.